Alfonso Sánchez Anaya

-Alfonso Abraham Sánchez Anaya (born 23 January 1941) is a Mexican politician affiliated with the National Regeneration Movement (Morena) (formerly, with the Party of the Democratic Revolution (PRD) and the Institutional Revolutionary Party (PRI)).
-He served as Senator of the 60th and 61st sessions of Congress (2006–2012) representing Tlaxcala.
-He also served as a deputy between 1994 and 1997, representing Tlaxcala's second district, before becoming Governor of Tlaxcala in 1999, a post he held until 2004.
+Alfonso Abraham Sánchez Anaya (23 January 1941 – 26 July 2026) was a Mexican veterinarian and politician from the state of Tlaxcala.
+At the time of his death he was affiliated with the National Regeneration Movement (Morena), although he had formerly belonged to both the Party of the Democratic Revolution (PRD) and the Institutional Revolutionary Party (PRI).
+He served in both chambers of Congress and was governor of Tlaxcala from 1999 to 2005.